The Peter J. Tobin College of BusinessQueens Campus, Staten Island Campus

-The Center for Accounting Research and Technology (CART)
+The Center for Accounting Research and Analytics (CARA)

-The Center for Accounting Research and Technology (CART) provides advisement for student academic programs and mentoring for CPA examination study.
+The Center for Accounting Research and Analytics (CARA) provides advisement for student academic programs and mentoring for CPA examination study.
 The CPA Review Reimbursement program offers students an opportunity to save money.
-CART partners with many CPA review providers (Becker, Bisk, Gleim, Kaplan, Roger CPA Review, and Wiley CPAexcel) to offer discounted review materials to students and alumni.
+CARA partners with many CPA review providers (Becker, Bisk, Gleim, Kaplan, Roger CPA Review, and Wiley CPAexcel) to offer discounted review materials to students and alumni.

 Volunteer Income Tax Assistance (VITA) Service-Learning Program

 The Volunteer Income Tax Assistance Program (VITA) has partnered with the Food Bank For New York City for the past several tax seasons and services clients at St. John’s Bread & Life in Brooklyn, and at locations in Jackson Heights, Jamaica, and Downtown Brooklyn.
 The St. John’s Virtual VITA program, believed to be the first among colleges and universities nationwide, is a campus-based tax return preparation site that uses advanced technologies in the preparation of tax returns.